Hagrid and baby Harry. The scene is short but wonderfully fuzzy.

 From the Film:

-The book and film of Philosopher's Stone both have this scene, but the acting by both the late great Richard Harris and young Matthew Lewis puts the filmed version ahead in my opinion.
+The book and film both have this scene, but the film version is made better by the acting by both the late great Richard Harris and young Matthew Lewis.

 "There are all kinds of courage," said Dumbledore, smiling.
 "It takes a great deal of bravery to stand up to our enemies... but a great deal more to stand up to our friends.
 I therefore award ten points... to Mr. Neville Longbottom!"

 This becomes much more poignant after the seventh book reveals that Dumbledore himself didn't have the courage to stand up to his friend when he needed to the most.
 So when he sees that courage in a first year, he's making sure to encourage it.